 After centuries of near isolation, rapid change has come to the Tibetan Plateau.
 The past fifty years have witnessed dramatic changes in Tibetan ways of life.
-Latse Library's Oral History Archive is documenting the legacy of Tibetan culture for future generations.
+Latse's Oral History Archive is documenting the legacy of Tibetan culture for future generations.

 900 HOURS, 300 STORIES

 Including interviews and documentary footage from different regions of Tibet, as well as the global Tibetan diaspora, the archive embraces Tibetans from all walks of life, from ex–government ministers to shoe cobblers.

 Latse’s Oral History Archive provides an invaluable resource not only for academics and researchers but also to individuals and communities on the Tibetan Plateau.

 Your gift to Latse will allow us to digitize and index this incredible collection, providing crucial support to academics and researchers, as well as Tibetan communities undertaking cultural preservation and revitalization.
 Future steps include subtitling and translation.

 The Oral History Archive was initiated by Latse Library in 2006.
 The first phase of the Oral History Archive focused on the older generation of Tibetans living in exile in India and the Himalayan region.
 Consultants Lhamdruk Gya and Rebkong Tashi traveled to Tibetan settlements and communities in India—including Sikkim and Ladakh—and Nepal, conducting interviews from individuals from all walks of life.
 With stories from ex-Tibetan cabinet ministers to musicians, this portion of the archive represents both the pre- and post-1959 history of Tibet, local and personal stories, specific events, folk literature and traditions, as well as life in refugee settlements.